Baton Rouge Bar Foundation Pro Bono Project

 Wills for Heroes:

 The Young Lawyers Section of the Louisiana State Bar Association, in cooperation with the Baton Rouge Bar Foundation Pro Bono Project, sponsors the Wills for Heroes Program in Baton Rouge.
-Wills for Heroes is a national initiative provides wills at no cost to first responders (law enforcement officers, fire fighters and EMS).
+Wills for Heroes is a national initiative that provides wills at no cost to first responders (law enforcement officers, fire fighters and EMS).
 Volunteer attorneys prepare notarial wills, powers of attorney and living wills at each event.
 Wills for Heroes events are held twice a year in Baton Rouge.

-If you would like to volunteer, contact Robin Kay for more information.
+To volunteer, contact Robin Kay for more information.

 If you do not qualify for free legal services, you may contact the Lawyer Referral and Information Service of the Baton Rouge Bar Association at 225-344-9926 for a referral to an attorney.
-The LRIS is a fee based service.
+The LRIS is a fee-based service.

 Thirst for Justice